freepius/asVoyage-website/README.md

 BUG
 ===

-* BUG : Media/Blog -> filter on December return empty list
+* BUG related to Http cache : on production server, switch locale doesn't change the locale (without to do a Ctrl+F5).
+  See the diff in Http cache config for Apache2.
 * BUG on IE 9 : problem to refresh captcha (eg: on contact page)
 * BUG on IE 8 : very bad displaying of pages (html5 not recognized ?)